Fudgedotdotdot/Fudgedotdotdot.github.io/posts/phishing_infrastructure/phishing_infra.md

 #### Docker Compose

-In order to easily make update to the source code of Evilginx2, I have a CICD pipeline that automaticaly builds a docker image and pushes it to DigitalOcean's registry.
-We can from Ansible, authenticate to the registry and pull the image.
+In order to easily make updates to the source code of Evilginx2, I have a CICD pipeline that automatically builds a docker image and pushes it to DigitalOcean's registry.
+We can now, from Ansible, authenticate to the registry and pull the image.

 Authenticating to the registry:
 ```yaml